 The Risks of Wearing Rigger Boots on a Construction Site

-It is a requirement on construction sites to wear safety footwear that is CE certified.
-This means the item complies with the PPE regulations for site safety boots.
+It is a requirement on construction sites to wear safety boots that are CE certified.
+This means the safety footwear complies with the PPE regulations for site safety boots.
 Any rigger boots sold by XAMAX® will conform to this standard.

 But it is important to wear the correct safety boot depending on the job and work you do.
 For example, you would not wear a typical safety boot when pouring cement as you may experience cement burns.
 Instead you may choose safety wellington boots.